 Tips for Rolling Gluten-Free Pie Dough

 I find that gluten-free pie dough can be a little bit tricky to roll out.
-So for the ramekins I use my fingers to press the dough into a disk and then press it into a ramekin.
+So for the ramekins, I use my fingers to form the dough into a disk and then press it into a ramekin.
 For the mini pie plates, it does work better to roll out the dough.
 But because it is so much smaller than a regular pie pan, it is way easier.

 As shown in the video above, I prefer to roll out pie dough between 2 sheets of plastic wrap or silicone mats.
 The mat makes it much easier to transfer the rolled out dough to the pie pan.
 These silicone mats are perfect for pie dough, rolled cut-out cookies and my rolled gluten-free biscuits.

 I have provided recipes for mini blueberry, cherry and apple pie fillings.
 If you want to use your own filling or pie dough, the 5.5″ mini pie pan (made by Emile Henry or these mini metal pie pans) uses 1/3 of a full sized pie dough and about 1 1/2 c filling.

 If you want to make this a super easy recipe, ready-made pie fillings are so convenient.
 But mixing up a pie filling with frozen fruit is also super easy.
 And because you’re using frozen fruit. you can just use what you need and store the rest.